miguno/puppet-storm/README.md

   deployed and to which machines.
 * Supports RHEL OS family (e.g. RHEL 6, CentOS 6, Amazon Linux).
     * Code contributions to support additional OS families are welcome!
+* Supports tuning of system-level configuration such as the maximum number of open files (cf.
+  `/etc/security/limits.conf`) to optimize the performance of your Storm deployments.
 * Storm is run under process supervision via [supervisord](http://www.supervisord.org/) version 3.0+.